Welcome to today's edition of the Rush 24-7 podcast.

 He'll expect it.

-Uh he'll toy with him, they'll get to cover him, go to wherever he goes.
+They'll get to cover him, go to wherever he goes.

 It's going to be unexpected, unpredictable.

-Uh ratings uh boosts and all kinds of stuff.
+Ratings, boosts, and all kinds of stuff.

 There's nothing exciting about Hillary Clinton.

-She's been there done that.
+She's been there, done that.

 In a lot of ways.

-I gotta take a break, folks, on a little long here.
+I've got to take a break, folks, on a little long here.

-Sit tight, we'll be back.
+We'll be back.

-Okay, to the phones.
+Okay, the phones.

 Thank you for calling, sir.

-It's great to have you on the EIB network alone.
+It's great to have you on the EIB network.

-Uh, got a question for you.
+I've got a question for you.

 All right, well, here's my take.

-And finally, uh at least for those of us that still aren't convinced, he needs to stop talking about what government will do and start talking about what government won't do or what it can't do.
+And finally, at least for those of us that still aren't convinced, he needs to stop talking about what government will do and start talking about what government won't do or what it can't do.

 Yeah.

-I don't know that Trump looks at government in terms of what it shouldn't do.
+To be honest with you about that latter part, I don't know that Trump looks at government in terms of what it shouldn't do.

 Trump looks at government in terms of what stupid stuff has it been doing that it needs to stop doing and start doing intelligently, intelligently as he defines it.